opendatasoft/ods-systeme-de-design-gouv-fr/README.md

 ## Add icons to your domain

-Get the icons you want to use from `/assets/theme_image/` and copy/paste theme in the Ressources in your domain
+Get the icons you want to use from `/assets/theme_image/` and copy/paste theme in the Ressources in your domain.

+WARINING: You must add the icon `arrow-right-s-line.svg` to your domain in order to use the breadcrumb.

 ### How to add new style for a new component